 Chronic Diseases Network Steering Committee

-The Steering Committee provides strategic direction and governance for the implementation of the strategy.
+The Steering Committee provides strategic direction and governance for the implementation and monitoring of the strategy.

 It is made up of executive representatives from government and non-government organisations.